playfulprogramming/playfulprogramming/content/rollbear/posts/compile-time-quick-sort-using-c/index.md

 Quick sort is now only about picking a pivot element, and filtering the elements from the list that are smaller and those that aren't into separate lists, quick sort the lists and concatenate the results.

 To be generic, though, the sort order should be defined by a comparison template.
-A reasonable comparison template is
+A reasonable comparison template is:

 ```cpp
 template <typename T, T l, T r>